List of Responding Schools

 Southern Justice Spring Break Mission Trip - Students spend their spring break doing service work in high-profile organizations throughout the South.
 In 2006, twenty-one students went to New Orleans to do hurricane-relief work; to Fort Worth to work with hurricane evacuees; to Honolulu to work in the Public Defenders Office; to Appalachian Kentucky to work with legal aid and on miners' health and safety issues; and to Atlanta to work with the Southern Center on Human Rights.

-PILA sponsors one table talk each semester featuring students who have worked in public interest positions.
+The Public Interest Law Association (PILA) sponsors a table talk each semester featuring students who have worked in public interest positions.

-Speakers Series – PILA invites at least 2 public interest speakers per semester.
+Speakers Series – PILA invites at least 2 public interest speakers per semester to inform students about the importance of public interest work.

-Public Interest Conference: There is a one-day public interest conference in the fall with panels of speakers on a particular public interest topic.
+Emory Public Interest Committee (EPIC) Annual Conference: There is a one-day public interest conference in the fall with panels of speakers on a particular public interest topic.

 During New Student Orientation, the Director of Career Services introduces students to the Public Interest Program.
 In addition, the Career Services Office encourages public interest/Pro Bono employers to visit on campus and inform students of their work.
 In 2010-2011 school year, the school intends to host a Public Interest Informational Job Fair.
 Students are encouraged to participate in the volunteer partnerships the school has formed with local advocacy, policy, and community groups and to incorporate those experiences into class discussions and assignments.